open-embodied/open-embodied/README.md

 Unifying Robot Interfaces for the Era of Embodied Intelligence

+# Core of The open embodied project

+A Linux-like real-time operating system for Robotics

 ## Abstract

 In the era of embodied intelligence, where robots are becoming increasingly integrated into our daily lives, the need for a unified robot interface has never been more pressing.
 Harvard University, Stanford University, Peking University, BUPT and other renowned institutions have jointly initiated the Open-Embodied project, aiming to create a comprehensive platform that encompasses robot operating systems, underlying control algorithms, and an application store for robot applications.
 This document outlines a grand plan for the Open-Embodied project, including its layered architecture, application-specific modules, and strategies for attracting global robotics researchers and manufacturers to participate.